andras-simonyi/citeproc-org/README.md

 citeproc-orgref does not render cite links for export backends that are on the list `citeproc-orgref-ignore-backends` (the default value is `(latex beamer)`).
-Cite link rendering for these backends is handled by org-ref’s default rendering mechanism (which uses BibTeX/BibLaTeX for the `latex` and `beamer` backends).
+Cite link rendering for these backends is handed over to org-ref’s default rendering mechanism (which uses BibTeX/BibLaTeX for the `latex` and `beamer` backends).

 By changing the value of `citeproc-orgref-ignore-backends` citeproc-orgref can be instructed to ignore or take over the rendering for certain backends.
 Most